blakegarretson/essentials/main.md

 ## Office Suite

 - [LibreOffice](https://www.libreoffice.org/) provides all the usual “office” suspects, like a word processor, spreadsheet, and presentation applications.
 While still lacking the polish of MS Office, for most use cases this is a reasonable replacement.
 The key functionality is there, and the major gaps of the early releases (e.g. Goal Seek and Pivot Tables) have long since been filled.
 Worth noting: LibreOffice Draw works well for flowcharts (similar to Visio).
     - Full disclosure, I don’t find LibreOffice essential in the sense that I use it often.
 I like LibreOffice as a convenience so I can easily open an MS Office file or perform the odd task, but I actually far prefer working in the cloud with Google Docs and Sheets.
-In some ways, Sheets is even better than Excel or LibreOffice Calc with conveniences like the split() function.
+In some ways, Sheets is even better than Excel or LibreOffice Calc with conveniences like the `split()` function.
+    - On Mac I also recommend the preinstalled Apple apps: Pages, Numbers, and KeyNote.
+    - One more option to consider is [FreeOffice](https://www.freeoffice.com/).
+I don’t think it has as many features as LibreOffice, but it is a nice lightweight solution with good MS Office compatibility.

 ## Desktop Publishing